Have You Received a Mobile Usability Warning from Google? Here’s How to Fix It

 People who shop and browse on smartphones are extremely unlikely to do any business with you if your site does not provide a seamless mobile experience.
 Here’s a quick stat:

-The main goal for sites who received this warning from Google is to eliminate any and all mobile usability issues and create an effortless, intuitive experience for mobile users.
+The main goal for sites that received this warning from Google is to eliminate any and all mobile usability issues and create an effortless, intuitive experience for mobile users.

 UPDATE: As of April 21, mobile usability is now a Google ranking factor, meaning that if you received one of these warnings and did not take action, your chances of attracting organic search traffic could be affected.
 For more information on how to make sure that your website’s rankings won’t suffer, check our more recent blog post.